Copyright © Lisa Stewart 2018 - 3033

 Expanded Materials List: thinking about the politics behind each material, how things travel in today's societies, the migration and hybridisation of material resources, locality vs. globalisation

-+ Surrounding installation made from: fallen eucalyptus branches and seedpods - various varieties sourced locally; string bought from Mad Harry’s Alice Springs, origin unknown; artificially diffused Australian-made pure eucalyptus oil; mosquito coils; speakers.
++ Surrounding installation made from: fallen eucalyptus branches and seedpods - various varieties sourced locally; string bought from Mad Harry’s Mparntwe, origin unknown; artificially diffused Australian-made pure eucalyptus oil; mosquito coils; speakers.

 New Haunts was re-exhibited in Melbourne in collaboration with Rachel Feery as part of exhibition Fool-A-Roo